U2NG/2018-OSF-Demo/03_OSF_Documenting.md

 ## ***Activity - Uploading files and data***
 **Upload raw data file and data dictionary.
 Working with TIER demo files:**

-* Find the unzipped `TIER demo files` and upload it to the appropriate folder based on the TIER protocol structure created earlier in the OSF repository.
+* Find the unzipped `Replication Documentation for Midlife Crisis Paper not organized files` and upload the files to the folders you think are appropriate based on the TIER protocol structure created earlier in the OSF repository.